matthew813709/Java/DNASequenceTool.md

 # <strong> DNA Sequence Tool </strong> #

 ## <strong> Description </strong> ##
-A sample file using Java to calculate and print out a series of protein codons.
+A sample file using Java to calculate and print out a series of DNA codons.

 ## <strong> Technologies Used </strong> ##
 Eclipse IDE 2024.
 Version 2022-06 (04.24.0)